Advanced Agroecology Topics

 Fall 2026 Online Certificate Course

-MESA's Advanced Agroecology course is the next step for practitioners ready to deepen their expertise and expand their impact.
-Building on the fundamentals of agroecology, this course takes a deeper dive into specialized topics that equip farm and garden managers, small nonprofits, and emerging agricultural leaders with the advanced knowledge and tools to grow their projects with greater intention and resilience.
+This course is the next step for individuals ready to deepen their expertise and explore potential projects.
+Based on the fundamentals of agroecology, this course takes a deeper dive into specialized topics that equip farm and garden managers, small nonprofits, and emerging agricultural leaders with the advanced knowledge and tools to start/expand their projects with greater intention and resilience.
 Whether you're refining an existing operation or planning your next chapter, this course meets you where you are and challenges you to go further.

 Course Overview